gyx8899/YX-JS-ToolKit/popupDismiss/jsPlugin/README.md

 	data-dismiss-handler="dismissHandler">
 	Dropdown list
 </button>
-// ul - data-popup-dismiss="false": Click this ul and all children elements will not trigger dismiss event;
+//  1. data-popup-dismiss="false": Disable dismiss event when click on this element and all children elements;
+//  2. data-popup-dismiss="true": Enable dismiss event when click on this element and all children elements;
 <!--<ul class="dropdown-list" data-popup-dismiss="false">-->
 <ul class="dropdown-list">
 	<li>No.1</li>
 	<li>No.2</li>
-	// li - data-popup-dismiss="false": Click this li element will not trigger dismiss event;
 	<!--<li data-popup-dismiss="false">No.3</li>-->
-	// li - data-popup-dismiss="true": if parent ul element has data-popup-dismiss="false",
-	// but this li has data-popup-dismiss="true", then click this li element still can trigger dismiss event;
 	<!--<li data-popup-dismiss="true">No.3</li>-->
 	<li>No.3</li>
 	<li>No.4</li>